 I am a systems thinker working at the intersection of building physics, sustainability, and human experience, combining practice and research to inform better decisions in the built environment.

 This page contains information and links to both my professional and academic work.
+Feel free to contact me for collaboration, talks, presentations, or advisory roles.

 My surname has recently changed - I'm currently in the process of updating my various online identities.
 Much of my work was published under my previous name, Jason Gaekwad.